Skip to main content

 AspectAlpha-DefensinRetatrutide

-AdministrationVarious routes studied including topical, local injection, and systemic administration depending on application.Subcutaneous injection once weekly.
-Currently only available through clinical trials - not yet FDA approved.
+AdministrationVarious routes studied including topical, local injection, and systemic administration depending on application.Subcutaneous injection, once weekly.
+Phase 3 trials use pre-filled single-dose pens.
+Not yet commercially available — estimated FDA approval ~2027-2028.

 Best For